CtopCsUtahEdu/bricklib/README.md

 For description of the test cases see [here](docs/testcases.md).

+For the list of configuration variables, use `cmake -L ..` or `cmake-gui` in the build directory.

 ## Using the brick template

 The brick template consists of 3 part: